We all want to be good with money.

-As Christians, we have the term called Financial Stewardship that simply explains that God gave us the anointing to take care of the wealth that He had blessed us.
+As Christians, we have the term called Financial Stewardship that simply explains that God gave us the anointing to take care of the wealth that He had blessed us with.
 He is the one and only source of our prosperity and He gave us the ability to get wealthy.

 We all have an innate ability to be good with money.
 All it takes is for us to act.